-SCPS Honors is awarded to undergraduate students who achieve a 3.60 or higher and complete a minimum of 30 credits with Elizabethtown College, but less than 60 credits, which is the residency requirement to receive Latin Honors.
-Students should keep honors' residency requirements in mind when considering the option of taking credits at other schools.
+SCPS Honors is awarded to undergraduate students who achieve a 3.60 or higher GPA and complete a minimum of 30 credits with Elizabethtown College, but less than 60 credits, which is the residency requirement to receive Latin Honors.
+SCPS Honors is also awarded to Associate degree candidates with a 3.60 or higher GPA.